Saffar-Org/saffar_app/README.md

 ## What is Saffar?
 A Test Taxi booking application.

-Saffar is an open source project to showcase the use of Flutter with a Node JS backend (Saffar backend repo link [here](https://github.com/Saffar-Org/saffar_backend)) along with TomTom maps service (Google Maps alternative.
+Saffar is an open source project to showcase the use of Flutter with a Node JS backend (Saffar backend repository link [here](https://github.com/Saffar-Org/saffar_backend)) along with TomTom maps service (Google Maps alternative.
 Link [here](https://www.tomtom.com/products/maps/)).

 The app uses Flutter as it's frontend framework, TomTom as it's map service, Hive as it's local storage and Razorpay as it's payment gateway.
 Clean architecture (Clean architecture lectures link [here](https://www.youtube.com/watch?v=dc3B_mMrZ-Q)) is used to keep the app modular and it's UI logic, Business logic and Data logic separate.
 It uses Bloc and Cubits state management which handles state in a clean and optimal manner.